element207/element207.github.io/_posts/2017-08-10-OSG-HelloWorld-Example-VS.md

 Normally you can find many instructions to say "Hello World" in OSG style.
 It should look like following steps:
 > 1. Create a empty win32 console application.
-2. Add OSG lib to project properties
+2. Add OSG lib to project properties.
-3. Add codes to show a 3D model
+3. Add codes to show a 3D model.
 4. Compile and run application.

 # Create Project